jfmengels/elm-review-unused/README.md

 This package works by having several rules that check for different unused elements, and that complement each other.

 This allows for fine-grained control over what you want the rules to do.
-If you add these rules to an existing project, you will likely get a lot of errors, and fixing them will take time.
+If you add these rules to an existing project, you will likely get a lot of errors, and fixing them will take time (though the autofixing will definitely help).
 Instead, you can introduce these rules gradually in batches.
 For cases where the errors are too time-consuming to fix, you can ignore them in the configuration, until you take care of them.

 A few of these rules provide automatic fixes using `elm-review --fix` or `elm-review --fix-all`.